rafadc/rafadc.github.com/doc/tasks.md

 # Ideas for posts

 - Talk about MU closing
-- Post about the BDD talk
 - DDD
+- Declarative vs Imperative.
+Code and tests
 - Beautiful code

 # TODO

+- Make text font bigger
 - Add dates to post page
+- Avoid showing attribution if no attribution
+- Find a logo
 - On hover main page post a description should appear
-- Make text font bigger
 - Favicon
 - Style Paging
 - Main page paging